Lee-W/main-blog/content/pages/about-this-blog.md

 #### 3. Paper Summary
 Since I'm now a graduate student, I have to read papers and do summarization.
-I think it would be a pity if I only them only with my labmates.
+I think it would be a pity if I share them only with my labmates.
 Thus, I share them with all you guys.

 ---